Adeptus-Dominus/ChapterMaster/docs/GML_REFERENCE.md

 ## Variable Scope

 GML has three primary runtime scopes.
-At runtime, variable names are resolved in this order (the first match wins):
+At runtime, variable names are resolved in this order (the first match overshadows):
 1. **local**
 2. **instance**
 3. **global**